 She also worked as a research scientist at Memorial Sloan Kettering Cancer Center in New York City, in both the Developmental Genetics and Somatic Cell Genetics Departments.

 In providing community service, Dara was the Village Justice for Grand View-on-Hudson in Rockland County, New York, for over nine years and was a member of the New York State Magistrates Association.
-She was a Staff Officer in Flotilla 10-10 and Division 10 in Hackensack, NJ of the United States Coast Guard Auxiliary for 13 years before transferring to Flotilla 24-08 in Clinton, CT.
-Dara served as an elected member of the Board of Finance in Clinton, Connecticut, where she also served as the Chair.
-She is also a member of the Design Review Board in Clinton.
-She was a member of the Alumni Board of Directors for Southern Connecticut State University and is a member of the Yeshiva University OUTLAW Committee.
+She was a Staff Officer in Flotilla 10-10 and Division 10 in Hackensack, NJ of the United States Coast Guard Auxiliary for thirteen years before transferring to Flotilla 24-08 in Clinton, CT.
+Dara served as an elected member of the Board of Finance in Clinton, Connecticut, also serving as the Chair.
+She is a member of the Design Review Board in Clinton and is a Yeshiva University OUTLAW Committee member.